chshersh/chshersh.github.io/posts/2019-07-29-recordwildcards.md

     <*> toP
 ```

-One problem with writing code in this style is that very easy to use the wrong
+One problem with writing code in this style is that it's very easy to use the wrong
 order of `fromP` and `toP` parsers when defining a parser for `Options` and this
 can lead to bugs.
 In CLI you can write either `--from 3 --to 42` or `--to 42 --from 3`
 and both work correctly.
 But in code `Options <$> fromP <*> toP` is